geekpradd/sublime-html5-minifier/README.md

 ##Usage

-In order to minify code, Click on the HTML5 Minifier option and click Minify Current File.
+In order to minify code, Click on the HTML5 Tools option and click Minify Current File.
 A .min file be added onto the current directory where you are working.

 Alternatively, Right Click on the Editor area or the sidebar and click 'Minify HTML5 File'.